mbdevpl/typed-astunparse/README.rst

     :language: python

 The *typed-astunparse* is to *typed-ast* as *astunparse* is to *ast*.
-In short: unparsing of Python 3.5 abstract syntax trees (AST) with type comments and variable annotations.
+In short: unparsing of Python 3 abstract syntax trees (AST) with type comments.

-The built-in *ast* module has capabilites to parse Python source code into AST.
-It does not, however, have the capability to generate source code from the AST.
+The built-in *ast* module can parse Python source code into AST.
+It can't, however, generate source code from the AST.
 That's where *astunparse* comes in.
-Using a refactored version of an obscure script found in official Python repository, it provides code generation capability for built-in AST.
+Using a refactored version of an obscure script found in official Python repository, it provides code generation capability for native Python AST.

-Built-in *ast* and *astunparse* modules, however, completely ignore type comments introduced in PEP 484.
+The *ast* and *astunparse* modules, however, completely ignore type comments introduced in PEP 484.
 They treat them like all other comments, so when you parse the code using :python:`compile()`, your type comments will be lost.
 There is no place for them in the AST, so obviously they also cannot be unparsed.

-Moreover, neither module accepts variable annotations introduced in PEP 526.
-They cause syntax errors.
-The *typed-ast* module provides an updated AST including type comments defined in PEP 484 and variable annotations introduced in PEP 526.
-It also provides a parser for Python code using those features.
+The *typed-ast* module provides an updated AST including type comments defined in PEP 484 and a parser for Python code that contains such comments.

-Unfortunately, *typed-ast* also doesn't provide any means to go from AST to source code.
+Unfortunately, *typed-ast* doesn't provide any means to go from AST back to source code with type comments.
 This is where this module, *typed-astunparse*, comes in.
 It provides unparser for AST defined in *typed-ast*.

 ------------